 By Gabriel Cade, MD

-Gabriel Cade, MD, is Medical Director of the Blue Ridge Regional Hospital Emergency Department.
+Gabriel Cade, MD, is the director of the Blue Ridge Regional Hospital emergency department.